wchiquito/jj-for-everyone.github.io/src/rebase.md

 Creating a merge commit and rebasing are both valid ways of recombining changes that branched-off into different directions.
 They both have advantages and disadvantages.
-Some people care more about one aspect than another, so they end up having strong opinions about which approach is best.
+Some people care more about one aspect than another, so they may end up having strong opinions about which approach is best.
 Here's a hopefully balanced overview of the main trade-off:

 | | advantage | disadvantage |